Minyip: Today

 The town has an Australian rules football team, The Minyip/Murtoa Kookaburras, competing in the Wimmera Football League.

-Main Street currently boasts an IGA supermarket, post office/pharmacy, cafe & takeaway, butcher, a second hand/op shop, Plants Artz, a caravan park, art and craft groups and one operating hotel – the Commercial Hotel, now known as the Minyip Hotel.
-The Club Hotel is currently closed.
+Main Street currently boasts an IGA supermarket, post office/pharmacy, cafe & takeaway, butcher, a second hand/op shop, a caravan park, art and craft groups.
+The Commercial Hotel and the Club Hotel are currently closed.

 The children of Minyip attend a local kindergarten and primary school.
-There is a branch of WWHS on Church Street with a doctor from Tristar in attendance once a week and a nurse on full-time.
+There is a branch of WWHS on Church Street with a nurse on full-time.
 Minyip is also the home of the Dunmunkle Lodge Retirement Village.

 Golfers play at the course of the Minyip Golf Club on Ubergangs Road each Sunday & Wednesday.
 There is also a bowling green, and an outdoor swimming pool.

 The Minyip Lions Club is very active, as is the Historical Society.
 There are numerous plaques displaying the history of the town, with the biggest concentration being in the town square and outside the Senior Citizen's Centre.

 Minyip hosts an annual car and motorcycle show, the Minyip Show and Shine, which has been held in the town since 2018.